 Success has also given Vijay the freedom to push limits, especially with his forthcoming release, “Dear Comrade“.

-“With ‘Dear Comrade‘, we didn’t push limits in terms of scale or technology in the way the ‘Baahubali’ films did.
+Talking about Dear Comrade’s budget Vijay said, “With ‘Dear Comrade‘, we didn’t push limits in terms of scale or technology in the way the ‘Baahubali’ films did.
 We pushed (limis) in terms of regional boundaries.
 It was started as a Telugu film on a budget of Rs.
 3 to 5 crore but we ended up spending around Rs.
 35 crores and making it in four more languages.
-We felt it’s a story that can transcend boundaries and break language barriers,” he said.
+We felt it’s a story that can transcend boundaries and break language barriers.”

 Vijay calls “Dear Comrade” an honest story about a girl called Lily, played by Rashmika Mandanna, and her journey.